So you’re beginning seminary? Great! Congratulations! I hope your experience is as good as mine was.

 For the most part, I stayed quiet early on.
 I remember, though, a few times that I spoke up to try to “help the class along” in their understanding.
 Those are some embarrassing moments to me now.

-3 — Be careful with your class selection.
+3 – Be diligent with your class selection.
 A few things I learned:

 - Pay more attention to the professor listed than the course listed.
 Really good professors tend to be good regardless of the course title.
 An interesting course probably still won’t be worth it if the professor isn’t good.